actzeroai/k8s-cloudwatch-adapter/README.md

 [![image
 pulls](https://shields.beevelop.com/docker/pulls/chankh/k8s-cloudwatch-adapter.svg)](https://hub.docker.com/r/chankh/k8s-cloudwatch-adapter)

-> Attention!
-This project has been archived and is no longer being worked on.
-If you are looking for a metrics server that can consume metrics from CloudWatch, please consider using the [KEDA](https://keda.sh) project instead.
-KEDA is a Kubernetes-based Event Driven Autoscaler.
-With KEDA, you can drive the scaling of any container in Kubernetes based on the number of events needing to be processed.
-For an overview of KEDA, see [An overview of Kubernetes Event-Driven Autoscaling](https://youtu.be/H5eZEq_wqSE).

 # Kubernetes Custom Metrics Adapter for Kubernetes

 An implementation of the Kubernetes [Custom Metrics API and External Metrics API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis)